Date Brownies are the ultimate no-bake treat! These 4-ingredient brownies are quick, fudgy, soft, and chewy, with no refined sugars.

 How To Make Date Brownies

-1. Prepare Pan: Line a bread pan with parchment paper, leaving some extra hanging over the edges.
+1. Prep Pan: Line a bread pan with parchment, leaving some extra hanging over.

-2. Blend Ingredients: Blend dates and almond butter in a food processor until smooth.
+2. Blend: Blend dates and almond butter in a food processor until smooth.

-3. Mix: Add cocoa powder and salt, then blend until well mixed.
-Add mini chocolate chips if desired.
+3. Mix: Add cocoa and salt, blend until well mixed.
+Add chocolate chips if desired.

 4. Press: Firmly press the mixture into the prepared pan.

-5. Make Topping: Melt chocolate chips with coconut oil in the microwave, stirring until smooth.
-Pour over the mixture and tap the pan to even it out.
+5. Make Topping: Melt chocolate with oil in microwave, stirring until smooth.
+Pour over mixture and tap pan to even it out.

 6. Refrigerate: Chill until firm, about 1 hour.
 Cut and enjoy!